 - Obverse: MAXIMIA - NVS P F AVG (Maximianus Pius Felix Augustus) Reverse: HERCVLI – CONSER[VATORI] AUGG ET CAESS NN (defender or protector, Our Augustus and Caesar).

 - 1.8 cm; 5.25 g

-- Restricted gifts of the Classical Art Society, John T. Vaughan and Jeffrey R. Darna
+- Purchased with funds provided by the Classical Art Society, John T. Vaughan and Jeffrey R. Darna